GavinChilders/GavinChilders/README.md

 I’m a Computer Science undergrad at the University of Central Arkansas, passionate about coding and building real software.
 In my free time, I enjoy experimenting with coding projects, developing backend console-based tools, and researching new programming techniques and technologies.

 ## 🧑‍💻 What I’m Working On
-- **Chess Game:** A Python/C++ program that will utilize the two languages' features to run a game of chess with fully implemented AI, Algorithimic Processing, and GUI.
+- **Chess Game (C++/Python):** A cross-language chess engine with AI decision-making, algorithmic optimization, and a future GUI front-end.
+- **Lexical Analyzer (Python):** A Jack-language parser that generates XML with proper lexeme categorization, exploring the foundations of compiler design.

 ## 💻 Tech & Tools
 - **Languages:** C++, Python, HTML, Go
 - **Tools:** Visual Studio, Git, Jupyter Notebook, Jupyter Labs, VS Code